'The Walking Dead' may have teased one of the next big villains back in season 3

 (Again, not sure if these are people from the same group, but if “The Walking Dead” ties all of that together, you have to admit, it’s pretty brilliant.)

-Either way, people are guessing this “wolf group” may be based on a ruthless and savage group from the comics coined the Scavengers, who, as you could probably guess, are looters who go from place to place taking whatever they can.
-They’re led by a man named Derek, and, in the comics, are in the DC area.
+Either way, people are guessing this “wolf group” may be based on a ruthless and savage group from the comics coined the Scavengers, who, as you could guess are looters who go from place to place taking whatever they can.
+They’re led by a man named Derek and in the comics are in the DC area.

 I won’t say much more about them here, but we’d be surprised if we don’t get a real glimpse at the group behind the “W” markings.